fgg89/portmonitoring/README.md

 The script takes into account open TCP IPv4 ports listening on 0.0.0.0

 The solution is containerized and orchestrated via Kubernetes.
 A DaemonSet makes sure that the agent is executed in every cluster node.
-The pod in each node contains two containers:
+The pod in each node consists of two containers:

-* portscanner --> core logic, scans open ports and stores the raw data into a volume.
+* portscanner &#8594; core logic, scans open ports and stores the raw data into a volume.
-* fluentd --> sidecar container that has access to the volume where data is stored, parses it and streams it into CloudWatch.
+* fluentd &#8594; sidecar container that has access to the volume where data is stored, parses it and streams it into CloudWatch.

 NOTE: It would be advisable to add a third container with log rotation logic.
 This was out of scope for this project since there is no intentation to run it in production systems.